Precision test of gauge/gravity duality in D0-brane matrix model at low temperature: Simulation results

 \subsection{Higher temperatures \texorpdfstring{($T > 0.3$)}{(T>0.3)}}

 For temperatures higher than $T=0.3$, we collected limited statistics at $\mu=0.5$ in order to compare with the BFSS results at $T\ge 0.4$~\cite{Berkowitz:2016jlq}.
-Due to a smaller range of $L$ and $N$ as compared to $T=0.3$, we restricted the ansatz \eqref{eq:extrapolation_ansatz} for the large $N$ and continuum extrapolations to be linear in $1/L$ and $1/N^2$ only.
+For the points $T=0.35$ and $T=0.4$ we are still using quadratic fits with lattice size $L=30,\cdots,144$.
+On the contrary, for temperatures $T\geq 0.4$ due to a smaller range of $L$ and $N$ as compared to smaller temperatures, we restricted the ansatz \eqref{eq:extrapolation_ansatz} for the large $N$ and continuum extrapolations to be linear in $1/L$ and $1/N^2$ only.
 This should provide a good estimate for the energies, but suffers from a systematic error due to the missing higher order terms and an underestimation of the error bars.

 In Table~\ref{tab:FitT>0.3largeNSfreecN} we show the results of the large $N$ continuum fits.
 The results are plotted in Fig.~\ref{fig:EvsT_all_points} showing a good comparison with the BFSS points.